Scroll down to #6 if sleep is your greatest challenge.

 5. Use this political climate to keep learning more deeply and consistently that you get to control your own focus and your own state.
 A president you don't like doesn't have the power to keep you from joy, clarity, kindness, alignment, or anything else—unless you turn that power over to him (I use the gender-specific him here for obvious current reasons).
-If you consume a steady diet of bad news; if you join in or eavesdrop upon spoken or written conversations centered around fear and focused on what we're against; if you fail to draw internal mental boundaries that can keep out what isn't here when it's not here—then you yourself (not the current politicians in charge) are responsible for your misery and eventual ineffectualness in supporting, promoting, creating the climate you want.
+If you consume a steady diet of bad news; if you join in or eavesdrop upon spoken or written conversations centered around fear and focused on what we're against; if you fail to draw internal mental boundaries that can keep out what isn't here when it's not here—then you yourself (not the current politicians in charge) are responsible for your misery and eventual ineffectiveness in supporting, promoting, creating the climate you want.
 (The Focus Wheel from Abraham-Hicks is my favorite tool for choosing and redirecting my focus.)

 6. Use this time to keep learning more deeply and consistently that you get to control your own sleep.
 (In the beginning of healing ruptured sleep, this means surrendering to lying awake and using that time well, for deep rest and lying-awake meditation, so that in not grasping at elusive sleep, you can gently call it back.)
 There's no use lying awake nights because you don't like what's going on.
 It's so much kinder to get rest.
 Again, don't give a political regime you disapprove of the power to keep you from your well-being.
-Hey, I'm testing some materials for a sleep program.
-Here's a link to go download a pdf to help you with lying awake in the kindest, most restful way possible.
-(If you like these materials, do pass on the link to the contact form to those who may benefit, but please don't give the actual materials to anyone.
-If you have feedback for me, I'd love it.
-Write me at firstname.lastname@example.org.)

 Love & blessings, Jaya